 How to Choose the Right Fly Fishing Reels

 A fly fishing reel attaches to the bottom end of the fly rod and holds the fly line.
 They are typically made from aluminum, plastic, carbon fiber, or various polymers.
-Fly fishing reels are constructed very simply when compared to a normal fishing reel.
+Fly fishing reels are constructed very simple when compared to a normal fishing reel.
 For every one turn on the handle, the spool of the reel rotates one time.
 The spool of a conventional fishing reel may turn 6 times for every turn of the handle.
 The quick rotations of normal fishing reels require many gears, parts, and bearings to make them work.
-The one to one spool rotation of a fly reel makes using them a blast, because retrieving line with a fish-on is challenging and intense!
+The one to one spool rotation of a fly reel makes using them a blast because retrieving line with a fish-on is challenging and intense!

 Features of fly fishing reels

 A fly fishing reel is a tool to hold your fly line, apply the brakes to a speeding fish, balance your rod, and retrieve your fly line.